corda/auctionhouse/README.md

 Navigate to the root project folder and run `./gradlew deployNodes`, followed by `./build/node/runnodes`

 ### IntelliJ
-With the project open, select `Node driver` from the dropdown run configuration menu, and click the green play button.
+With the project open, select `Node driver` from the drop-down run configuration menu, and click the green play button.

 ### Interacting with the CorDapp
 Once all the three nodes have started up (look for `Webserver started up in XXX sec` in the terminal or IntelliJ ),